 We can help ship the tools back for you but only if you supply a prepaid shipping label from either Fedex or UPS (both companies make regular collections at the Fort).

 For students driving into the United States from Canada, be aware that customs officials are trained to keep an eye out for people bringing in tools to make sure they are not working illegally.

 Our recommendation is to be forthright with officials about your reason for visiting the United States and present a receipt for the course you are attending.

 CELL PHONES AND WIFI

 We ask you to put your phone on silent when lectures or demonstrations are happening and to respect the instructors' and other students' focus.
-If you do receive a call or need to make a call we ask you to step outside (if it is fine) or to step into the machine room.
+If you do receive a call or need to make a call we ask you to step outside or to step into the machine room.

-A wireless access point has been installed in the School's benchroom and gives you full access to the Wifi network at Fort Worden.
+A wireless access point has been installed in Building #315's benchroom and gives you full access to the WiFi network at Fort Worden.

 The Legal Stuff